SAP/jenkins-library/documentation/docs/extensibility.md

 If you have multiple projects that share a similar architecture, it might be desirable to share one modified pipeline amongst them.
 Similar to what you can do in an individual `Jenkinsfile`, you can copy the pipeline to your own shared library and modify it.

-To do this, create a new git repository in your preferred git hosting service.
+To do this, create a new Git repository in your preferred Git hosting service.
 It must be compliant to [how Jenkins shared libraries are built](https://jenkins.io/doc/book/pipeline/shared-libraries/).
-In a nutshell, this means you need a `vars` directory inside which you can place a copy of your preferred pipeline.
+In a nutshell, this means that you need a `vars` directory inside which you can place a copy of your preferred pipeline.

-A minimal example of such a library could have this directory structure:
+A minimal example of such a library could have the following directory structure:

 ```
 ./vars/myCustomPipeline.groovy
 ./README.md
 ```

-Where `myCustomPipeline.groovy` contains the modified pipeline code of the [general purpose pipeline](https://github.com/SAP/jenkins-library/blob/master/vars/piperPipeline.groovy) or [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline-lib/blob/master/vars/cloudSdkPipeline.groovy).
+`myCustomPipeline.groovy` contains the modified pipeline code of the [general purpose pipeline](https://github.com/SAP/jenkins-library/blob/master/vars/piperPipeline.groovy) or [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline-lib/blob/master/vars/cloudSdkPipeline.groovy).

 !!! note
-    Your custom pipeline _must_ be named differently from the other pipelines provided by project "Piper", because Jenkins requires names across multiple libraries to be unique.
+    The name of your custom pipeline _must_ differ from the other pipelines provided by project "Piper" because Jenkins requires names across multiple libraries to be unique.

-This library must be placed in a git repository which is available for Jenkins and must be configured in Jenkins [as documented here](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).
+This library must be placed in a Git repository, which is available for Jenkins and must be configured in Jenkins [as documented here](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).

-This screenshot shows an example of the configuration in Jenkins.
+The following screenshot shows an example of the configuration in Jenkins.
-Note the name (1) must be the same you use in your `Jenkinsfile`.
+Note that the name (1) must be the same as the one you use in your `Jenkinsfile`.

 ![Library Setup](images/customPipelineLib.png "Library Setup")

-The `Jenkinsfile` of your individual projects would look similar to this:
+The `Jenkinsfile` of your individual projects would look similar to the following:

 ```groovy
 @Library(['piper-lib-os@vINSERT_VERSION_HERE','my-own-pipeline@vINSERT_VERSION_HERE']) _